Skull Island (TV series)

 Skull Island is an American animated adventure television series developed by Brian Duffield for Netflix.
 It is the fifth installment and the first television series of the Monsterverse franchise and a sequel to Kong: Skull Island (2017).
 The series was produced by Powerhouse Animation and Legendary Television with animation services provided by Studio Mir.
 Nicolas Cantu, Mae Whitman, Darren Barnet, Benjamin Bratt, and Betty Gilpin star in main roles as a group of shipwrecked explorers who find themselves on Skull Island in the 1990s, where they encounter giant-sized prehistoric creatures, including the island's self-appointed guardian Kong.

 The series premiered on June 22, 2023.
 It received generally positive reviews from critics.
 The comic book miniseries Return to Skull Island acts as a continuation of Skull Island and was released in July 2025.

 Premise

-In the 1990s, a group of explorers venture out to sea to rescue a young girl stranded in the middle of the ocean.
+In 1993 a group of explorers venture out to sea to rescue a young girl stranded in the middle of the ocean.
 In doing so, they find themselves shipwrecked on the perilous Skull Island.
 Together, they fight to survive the dangers of the mysterious isle, which is home to large creatures and terrifying monsters, including Kong.